 Including local favourite Mozy’s, Lazeez and Shawerma Plus, the community around Wilfrid Laurier University is now stocked with more shawarma options than Starbucks or Tim Hortons.

-But that hardly seemed a deterrent to restaurateur Mohammed Roumia, who recently opened the latest local hotspot for the classic Middle-Eastern dish.
+But that hardly seemed a deterrent to restaurateur Rocky Roumia, who recently opened the latest local hotspot for the classic Middle-Eastern dish.
 His endeavour, Shawarma Royale, is located in the plaza at 258 King St N.

 “I was doing some volunteering work for the new [Syrian] refugees at the Howard Johnson [Hotel],” said Roumia.
 “And I met a couple chefs there.
 They were ambitious people — they didn’t want to sit and collect money from the government.”

 Roumia explained that these chefs needed the financial assistance to start up the restaurant and he was eager to partner with them.